nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 A= | Action list
 S= | Situational awareness
 S= | Synthesis by receiver

+If a senior surgical trainee stays past 10pm, the on-call staff surgeon should be notified.
+Handoff using the aforementioned I-PASS acronym should be given to the night float resident.
+At 6am the following morning, the night float resident should then contact the incoming senior trainee to round on the patients of the senior surgical trainee that stayed late.
+This senior surgical trainee should come in 10 hours from leaving the hospital (ex.
+10am if left at midnight, noon if left at 2am).

 #### Sharps injury, in operating room or anywhere else: